KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Podcast by ptrbld](https://github.com/ptrbld/MMM-Podcast)

+1. Found 'omxplayer' in file `README.md`: Deprecated: Try to replace it with `vlc`.
-1. Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+2. Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
-2. Found 'electron-rebuild' in file `package.json`: Replace it with `@electron/rebuild`
+3. Found 'electron-rebuild' in file `package.json`: Replace it with `@electron/rebuild`

 ## [MMM-Podcast2 by Ax-LED](https://github.com/Ax-LED/MMM-Podcast2)

 1. Found 'Magic Mirror' in file `MMM-Podcast2.js`: Replace it with `MagicMirror²`.
+2. Found 'omxplayer' in file `README.md`: Deprecated: Try to replace it with `vlc`.
-2. Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+3. Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
-3. Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.
+4. Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.
+5. Found 'omxplayer' in file `node_helper.js`: Deprecated: Try to replace it with `vlc`.

 ## [MMM-PoemOfTheDay by Steven-Gassert](https://github.com/Steven-Gassert/MMM-PoemOfTheDay)